-The Marshall University Forensic Science Graduate Program hosts the FSAT (Forensic Science Aptitude Test) in the Spring semester each year.
+The Marshall University Forensic Science Graduate Program hosts the Forensic Science Aptitude Test(FSAT) in the Spring semester each year.
 Second year students are encouraged to participate in the examination.
 The American Board of Criminalistics is a certifying body which sponsors the FSAT.
 For more information, go to www.criminalistics.com.
 The American Board of Criminalistics’ Code of Ethics may be found there as well.